 - Sentiment Analysis: Re-route the user to the human fallback node if the conversation is degrading

 Each conversation has a State associated with it.
 The state is created when the conversation session is started and is destroyed when the session is ended.

-Note: The state is global to the conversation, so if the conversation spans multiple flows, the state is shared for all the flows.
+Note: The state is global to the conversation, so if the conversation spans multiple flows, they will all share the same state.

-When the Dialog Engine is waiting for the input of an inactive user, after a while the session will Timeout.
-Timeout allows you to end the conversation gracefully, if need be.
-It can also be useful to do some processing before deleting the session.
-For instance, you could save the user contact information to an external database, or tell the user how to contact you, or inform the user his session has timed out.
+The Dialog Engine will wait for the input of a user.
+After a while, if the user does not respond, the session will Timeout.
+Timeout allows you to end the conversation gracefully if need be.
+It can also be helpful to do some processing before deleting the session.
+For instance, you could save the user contact information to an external database, or tell the user how to contact you or inform the user his session has timed out.

-timeout.flow.json to your bot and specify a start node.
-The Dialog Engine will detect your Timeout Flow next time a user times out.
+timeout.flow.json to your chatbot and specify a start node.
+Then, the Dialog Engine will detect your Timeout Flow next time a user times out.

 Very similar to the Timeout Flow, the Timeout Node should be called